-What if I say that you can eat certain foods to make your butt bigger naturally?
+What if I say there are certain foods that make your buttocks bigger naturally?

 Yes!
-By following the bigger butt diet, you can increase your buttocks size without any side effects.
+By following the butt-friendly diet plan, you can increase your booty without any side effects.

-The foods rich in healthy carbs can help in increasing the fat storage in our body.
+The foods are rich in healthy carbs and can help in increasing the fat storage in our body.
 If taken in moderation, you’ll not become fat but can boost your butt.

 So, if you eat the right foods along with our most effective buttocks exercises, then you’ll surely get your booty pumped up in just a few weeks.